Skip to Content

 The biggest city in the North East has plenty of things to do.
 One of them is walking down Grey Street, which has been voted Britain’s best street twice by listeners of BBC Radio 4!

-Newcastle is famous for its bridges and the Tyne Bridge is a symbol of the city.
+Newcastle is famous for its bridges and the Tyne Bridge is a symbol of this vibrant city.
 It was finished in 1928 and was the basis of the model for the much larger Sydney Harbour Bridge.

 Durham